-EUROPEAN AIR TRANSPORT COMMAND Reference Number: CHECKLIST (FIELD ) MAIL → If one of the questions is answered with "NO", do not accept the shipment and give a duplicate copy of this completed form to the shipper. → The shipment does not need to be accompanied by special documentation. → Sealed postal packages (e.g. parcels, bags, envelopes, transport boxes) shall not be opened. → Mail shipments (field mail) are only to be accepted for air transport when offered by dedicated Armed Forces Post Services and compliant to the respective (military) regulations CONSIGNER / SHIPPER YES NO N/A 1 Is the shipment of mail offered by a reorganized organization (postal handling organization)? office or ground TRANSPORT DOCUMENTATION 2 Is the documentation complete and correctly filled and in accordance with the amount of packages offered for air transport?
-PACKAGES 3 Is the name/details of the receiving agency or postal office affixed to all nackages?
-Are all (other) required markings and labelling affixed to the package 5 Is the quality of all packages (e.g. parcels, bags, transport boxes, etc.) in order and are 6 Are all the packages (bags or overpacks) properly closed and fitted with a seal?
-7 Is the consignment examined by the sender/shipper using X-ray? → As smallest package mailbags are accepted → Mail must be treated with high priority → Mail must be protected against unauthorized access → When the shipment is refused or transportation is suspended, the sender/shipper needs to be informed though the National Movement and Transportation Coordination Centre (NMTCC) → The sender/shipper needs to be informed through the National Movement and Transportation Coordina Centre (NMTCC) in case of delay or cancellation of the flight Remarks / particularities Checker (name / paraph) EXAMPLE TEMPLA RVER
+EUROPEAN AIR TRANSPORT COMMAND AIG Reference Number: CHECKLIST (FIELD ) MAIL If one of the questions is answered with "NO", do not of this completed form to the shipper.
+The shipment does not need to be accompanied by special Sealed postal packages (e.g. parcels, bags, envelopes, trae) Mail shipments (field mail) are only to be accepted for air transfer services and compliant to the respective (military) regulation I documentation.
+Insport boxes) shall not ransport when offered by be opened ., CONSIGNER / SHIPPER YES NO N/A 1 Is the shipment of mail offered by a reorganized organization (postal handling organization)? office or ground TRANSPORT DOCUMENTATION 2 Is the documentation complete and correctly filled and in accordal packages offered for air transport? nce with the amount of PACKAGES 3 Is the name/details of the receiving agency or postal office affixed to 4 Are all (other) required markings and labelling affixed to the package es/shipment?
+5 Is the quality of all packages (e.g. parcels, bags, transport boxes, e they undamaged? tc.) in order and are 6 Are all the packages (bags or overpacks) properly closed and fitted with a seal?
+7 Is the consignment examined by the sender/shipper using X-ray?
+As smallest package mailbags are accepted Mail must be treated with high priority Mail must be protected against unauthorized access When the shipment is refused or transportation is suspended through the National Movement and Transportation Compared through the Centre (NMTCC) in case of delay or cancellation of the oordination Centre (NN National Movement a ITCC) Remarks / particularities Checker (name / paraph) EXAMPLE TEMPLA CURRENT VERSION RVER